4real3000/EasyJudge/README.md

-# EasyJudge: an Easy-to-use Tool for Comprehensive Response Evaluation of LLMs
+# 🕵️EasyJudge: an Easy-to-use Tool for Comprehensive Response Evaluation of LLMs

 - **Lightweight Usage Model**:EasyJudge is built to minimize dependency requirements, offering a simple installation process and precise documentation.
 Users can initiate the evaluation interface with only a few basic commands.